Scroll to navigation

 2) Reads successive characters from the sequence [beg, end) and parses out the time

-If the end iterator is reached before a valid value is read,
+If the end iterator is reached before a valid time is read, the function sets

 Parameters